Selection Panel

 Adrienne Galway

-Adrienne Galway is the executive director of the Ontario Council on Articulation and Transfer (ONCAT) and a distinguished senior leader in post-secondary education.
-Her career includes work in program development and quality assurance; public relations and communications; federal and provincial government relations; and strategic partnerships.
+Adrienne Galway is the president and CEO of the Ontario Council on Articulation and Transfer (ONCAT) and a distinguished senior leader in post-secondary education.
+Her career includes work in program development and quality assurance, public relations and communications, federal and provincial government relations and strategic partnerships.

-Prior to joining ONCAT, Galway spent over 10 years serving in several senior positions at George Brown College — most recently as the associate vice-president of government and external relations.
-Before joining George Brown, she served as the senior adviser to the Minister of Colleges and Universities and as the education policy adviser to the leader of the official Opposition of the Government of Ontario.
+Prior to joining ONCAT, Galway spent over 10 years serving in several senior positions at George Brown College, most recently as the associate vice-president of government and external relations.
+Before joining George Brown, she served as the senior advisor to the Minister of Training, Colleges and Universities and as the education policy advisor to the leader of the official opposition of the government of Ontario.
 She has taught political science, Canadian studies and education policy at the University of Toronto and the State University of New York at Buffalo and has extensive experience working with and serving on governance boards in the university, college and not-for-profit sectors.
 Galway holds a PhD in higher education from the University of Toronto.

 Mary Ito